-There are 5 primary steps you should go through when ordering a filter bag.
+There are 5 primary steps well will walk you through when ordering your filters.

 (choose the right filter media for your application)

-You should choose the media from which your filter bags will be constructed based on the type of application they will be used for.
+You should choose the media from which your filters will be constructed based on the type of application they will be used for.
 Take the following things into consideration prior to selecting your media:

 - Temperature - do your bags need to withstand extreme temperatures

 - Chemistry - can your bags withstand the chemical make up of the dust particles

 - Resistance- is the filter media able to resist the wear and tear of the dust particles

 - Partical size-The micron distribution of the particulate being filtered

 Choosing the correct filter media is an important and sometimes difficult process.
 To assist you in the identification of the right media for your bags, keep the following in mind: